graphicsmini/507_homework6/README.md

 ```js
 <button onclick=handleClick() id="wow-button">Wow</button>
 ```
+- So, the button 'wow' has its id named "wow-button", and this button tag runs the function 'handleClick()' whenever clicking.
+The function 'handleClick()' has made in the script and when it runs, the pop-up box is supposed to be shown with text 'hello'.
+(But in the file, I edited code 'hello' to the current date and time, so you may see different result in the pop-up box.)

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**
+-

 ### The next few questions address the `jquerylib_submit_example.html` file.